christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   slower as the race goes on.

-  Zone 2 sessions will reverse this trend.
-It will help you get faster as races go on, recover quickly from training, and become stronger to avoid injury.
+  Zone 2 sessions can help to reverse this trend.
+They will help you get faster as races go on, recover quickly from training, and become stronger to avoid injury.

   ## What is Zone 2?